Does your 2-year-old look like he’s preparing for a rock concert? Head-butting the wall, his sibling or you?

 If it’s an attention-seeking act where, for example, you’re on the phone and not playing with your child, be proactive.
 Set up toys or games for while you’re busy to distract your kid from your lack of attention.

-“When a parent comes to me with a child exhibiting this sort of behavior, the first thing we do is go over the history of the event,” says Dr. Tisa Johnson-Hooper, a Henry Ford Hospital pediatrician.
+“When a parent comes to me with a child exhibiting this sort of behavior, the first thing we do is go over the history of the event,” says Dr. Johnson-Hooper.
 “We go over what happened before, during and after the behavior.”

 The next step is to make sure they’re going to be safe.